 Interest income from interest bearing investments is recognized using the effective interest method.
 Dividends are accrued as of the ex-dividend date.
-Unrealized gains or losses on investments, realized gains or losses on the sale of investments, including foreign exchange gains or losses on such investments, are calculated on an average cost basis.
+Unrealized gains or losses on investments, realized gains or losses on such investments, are calculated on an average cost basis.
 Distributions received from an underlying fund are included in interest income, dividend income, realized gains (losses) on sale of investments or fee rebate income, as appropriate, on the ex-dividend or distribution date.